 Costs like housing, education, healthcare, and childcare continue to rise and salaries are not keeping up as fast.
 Millennials are struggling now to earn decent wages and debt is increasingly becoming a challenge in our society.
 Whether you have goals of saving for college, a new house or for starting a family, you will need to start looking for the best ways to store the money you have saved.

-Surprisingly, 70% of Americans have less than $1,000 stored away in their savings.1 With this in mind, it is important to find the best savings option for you that won’t mean extra fees and might allow you to make a little money on your stowed away cash.
+As of May 2023, around 40% of Americans have savings below $1,000 or have no savings at all.1 With this in mind, it is important to find the best savings option for you that won’t mean extra fees and might allow you to make a little money on your stowed away cash.

 A savings account is a safe place to keep money and earn a little interest on it until you are ready to spend it on a long-term goal.
 There are different types of savings accounts, but it is important to choose the right one for you.
 A few things to remember when choosing a savings account: decide how you will use it, decide if you want to use your existing bank, consider interest rates, and read the fine print for fees.
 If you are having trouble deciding, here are the types of savings accounts to potentially chose from: